REMINDER: Submit Disclosures Early. See Disclosure requirements.

 - Each listed author must complete THEIR OWN DISCLOSURE; NO ONE ELSE may submit the disclosure on behalf of another individual.

-- Abstracts cannot be submitted until all disclosures for all authors are completed.
+- Abstracts cannot be submitted until all disclosures for all authors are finalized.

-- Once an author completes their own disclosure, the same disclosure will be applied to ALL abstracts on which the individual is a listed author.
+- Once an author finalizes their own disclosure, the same disclosure will be applied to ALL abstracts on which the individual is a listed author.

 - More details are available on the Disclosure Submissions page.